ratthachat/awesome-biochem-ai/README.md

 - [MolGraph](https://molgraph.readthedocs.io/en/latest/index.html) a new native Keras library focus on molecule graph encoder models.

 # Protein Models
+To see, discuss latest developments of the field, please follow [ML for protein engineering seminar series (youtube channel)](https://youtube.com/@mlforproteinengineeringsem6420)

 - [AlphaFold2 (2021)](https://github.com/deepmind/alphafold) The first ground-breaking work capable of predict highly accurate 3D structure protein folding by Google's DeepMind.
 The official implementation is in Jax.
 See pytorch replication [here](https://github.com/lucidrains/alphafold2).
 We can run on a free Colab machine with [Colabfold](https://github.com/sokrypton/ColabFold)

 - [ProtTrans (2021)](https://github.com/agemagician/ProtTrans) by Technical University of Munich is one of the earliest work to apply large language models such as BERT and T5 to protein strings.
 This work treat proteins as pure strings of 20 amino-acid characters without using other biochemistry knowledge (for example, AlphaFold2 uses Multiple Sequence Alignment).
 Pure protein strings are feeded to BERT/T5 and protein vectors are produced as a result.
 These protein vectors then are in turn fed to standard MLPs for protein property prediction tasks.